brianr747/SFC_models/README.rst

 We just passing an initial guess vector through *f(x)* and hope it converges.

 This works for the simple models tested so far.
 The objective is to augment this by a brute-force search technique that relies upon economic intuition to reduce the dimension of the search space.
+This will be needed for flexible currency models.

 Dependencies
 ------------